-At Embrace Strength Counseling, we specialize in working with eating disorders, body image, anxiety, depression, self-worth, fertility and postpartum concerns, personality disorders, life transitions, and personal growth.
-We offer individual counseling for teens and adults, telehealth counseling, group counseling, and clinical consultation and supervision.
-We have evening and daytime appointments available!
+At Embrace Strength Counseling & Nutrition, we specialize in working with eating disorders, disordered eating, body image, anxiety, depression, self-worth, fertility and postpartum concerns, personality disorders, life transitions, and personal growth.
+We work with teens and adults, offering individual counseling, telehealth counseling, nutrition counseling, meal support, group counseling, and clinical consultation and supervision.
+We have evening and daytime appointments available in-person and virtually!

-Our team is passionate about providing effective counseling within a caring, authentic relationship.
+Our team is passionate about providing effective counseling and nutrition services within a caring, authentic relationship.
 We strive to empower you to overcome whatever is holding you back from living the life you want to live.
 We want to support you in embracing who you are and living courageously.

-Regardless of who you are, our therapists are here for you.
+Regardless of who you are, our team is here for you.
 We work from an inclusive, strengths-based approach.
 We aim for you to feel seen and heard and we believe everyone is deserving of respect, support, treatment, and recovery.

-We would love to chat and see how we can support you in living the life you want to live!
+We would love to connect and see how we can support you in living the life you want to live!

-Catherine S. Tilford, MA, NCC, LPC, CEDS: Founder & Director
+Catherine Tilford, MA, NCC, LPC, CEDS Founder & Director

 “My passion is helping people heal their relationships with food, exercise, and their bodies.
 As a recovered professional, I strive to support others in finding their own recovery so they can live full, meaningful lives connecting to what is important to them.
 I also really enjoy working with anxiety, fertility and postpartum concerns, and perfectionism/self-worth.
 My therapeutic approach is strengths based and inclusive.
 I am the Immediate Past President of the Denver Metro Chapter of iaedp and currently serve on the iaedp Board of Directors.
 Outside of the office, I love spending time in the outdoors, reading, cooking, and hanging out with my husband, two incredible daughters, and goldendoodle Willow.”